BboyAkers/presentations/5LessonsEthOSProject/slides.md

 # Lesson 3

-Understanding there are more than 2 types of themes documentation
+Understanding there are more than 2 key focuses in documentation

-- Tutorials and References

-- What is documentation?
+<div grid="~ cols-2 gap-4">
+<div>

+What I thought was:
 - Tutorials
+- References

+</div>
+<div>

+What it actually is:
+- Tutorials
 - How-To Guides
 - Explanations
 - References

-<div grid="~ cols-2 gap-4">
-<div>

-</div>
-<div>

 </div>
 </div>